nicholschm/theodinprojectWiki/Contributing-Guide.md

   $ git push origin <your branch name here>
   ```
   **Create a pull request**
-   * Go to your fork on github and create a pull request, a button should appear when you go to your fork on Github that will allow you to create a pull request to the original Odin Project Repo.
+   * Go to your fork on Github after you have pushed up your branch.
+A new button should be visible near the top of the page.
+It will allow you to create a pull request to the original Odin Project Repo.

   * Please Link to the issue your pull request resolves in the body of your pull request.